 Here are some things to know about online fundraising.

 Why Is Fundraising Important?

-Fundraising for your organization is important not only to raise money, but also to spread your values and goals to an audience beyond just current members.
+Fundraising for your organization is important not only to raise money, but also to spread your values and goals to a larger audience.
 Fundraising provides the opportunity to connect with your community, to show individual donors that they’re valued and appreciated, and to explain exactly how they are helping the cause and driving your mission.

-Online fundraising reaches more individuals near and far, sending your message further and creating more opportunities for people to donate and consider membership.
+Online fundraising reaches more individuals near and far, creating more opportunities for people to donate and consider membership.

 Why Use Funding Sites?

-Instead of dealing with the hassle of optimizing your association’s main webpage for fundraising use, why not set up your online fundraiser on a funding site, such as Kickstarter, GoFundMe, or Indiegogo?
-Funding sites make it simple for people to read about your association, donate, and share, all on one page that you can easily link to your main site and social media accounts.
+Instead of dealing with the hassle of optimizing your association’s main webpage for fundraising use, why not set up your online fundraiser on a funding site?
+Sites like Kickstarter, GoFundMe, or Indiegogo are excellent tools for online fundraising.
+Funding sites make it simple for people to read about your association, donate, and share, all on one page.
+You can also easily add links to your main site and social media accounts.

-These options encourage gifting at any level, from small donations to large sums, and provide the option to set up donor compensation (prizes, exclusive content, personalized thank you notes) at each level as well.
+These options encourage gifting at any level—from small donations to large sums.
+They also provide the option to set up donor compensation (prizes, exclusive content, personalized thank you notes) at each level.

 [Related: Six Helpful Virtual Tools for Nonprofits]

 How Should You Use Social Media for Crowdfunding?